abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 ### SQS - Security

-**- Encryption**
+- Encryption
   - We have in-flight ecryption using HTTPS API
   - At-rest encryption using KMS keys
   - Client-side encryption if the client wants to perform encryption/decryption itself but its not provide by AWS out-of-the-box.

+- Access Controls:
+  - IAM Policies are available to regulate access to the SQS API

+- SQS Access Policies(Similare to S3 bucket policies)
+  - Useful for cross-account access to SQS queues
+  - Useful for allowing other services (SNS,S3) to write to an SQS queue.